Outer Banks Lighthouses

 Few attractions along the Outer Banks of North Carolina are as famous as the lighthouses that dot our coastline.
 From the tallest lighthouse in the United States to a structure that stands on Blackbeard the Pirate's former stomping grounds, the lighthouses of the Outer Banks have guided mariners safely through the treacherous shoals of the Graveyard of the Atlantic for centuries.

-You can climb the Outer Bank's lighthouses.
+You can climb many of the Outer Bank's lighthouses.
 While the timeframe varies from lighthouse to lighthouse, most are only open for climbing from mid-April to mid-October, so don't miss your chance to take in an unparalleled view of the Outer Banks from the top of one of our most well-known attractions!

 Cape Hatteras Lighthouse